jperla/webify/README.markdown

 Webify still needs, in order,
+* Models and backend storage
 * URL dispatching and redirects
-* Modeling and backend storage
 * Documentation, auto-generated from codebase, with auto-tests
-* Sessions, authentication
+* Sessions and authentication
 * Email
 * Webapp testing framework with fixtures
 * Pluggable sub-webapps